serviceprototypinglab/continuum-deployer/README.md

 - `Standalone Pods` are currently not supported by the Helm DSL importer
 - `DaemonSets` are currently not supported in their intended way (see [Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) for details).
 Currently the Continuum Deployer handles DaemonSets in a standalone fashion as single deployable unit.

+## Internal Architecture

+### General Matchmaking Flow

+A general an full invocation of the Continuum Deployer traverses the following three stages to come up with a deployment proposal:
+1. `Importer` - the selected `Importer` takes care of parsing the input DSL definition to the standardized Continuum Deployer internal object-based resource representation.
+These objects and their encoded information are the base for the following two stages.
+The output of the importer are propagated instances of the `DeploymentEntity` dataclass that holds the parsed values for the further processing.
+- Target resources or nodes that should hold the deployments entities later on, are parsed by the non-pluggable `Resources` class
+2. `Solver` - the selected `Solver` takes care of the actual decision making on which deployment will reside on which target resource.
+A `Matcher` run is invoked with list of `DeploymentEntity` and `ResourceEntity` objects that should get placed in this run.
+The `Matcher` requires the initialization with the full list of `DeploymentEntity` and `ResourceEntity` only for some pre-flight checks.
+To keep the actual solver implementation simple the handling of label constraints is currently externalized to the general `Matcher` class.
+The `Matcher` takes care of resources and deployment grouping with respect to the defined labels and calls the actual `Matcher`-implementation multiple times with different sets of deployments and resources.
+3. `Exporter` - the selected `Exporter` takes care of writing the Continuum Deployer internal resources representation back to the desired and deployable output format.
+With the currently build-in Kubernetes manifest exporter the deployments will be exported and labeled with a specific `nodeSelector` (see [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) for more information) that corresponds to the result of the matchmaking process.

+### Pluggable Interfaces

+Description of the interfaces that can be used to alter the Continuum Deployer via the plugin framework.
+The following classes should be inherited from and implement at minimum the described methods.

+#### `Importer` - `from continuum_deployer.dsl.importer.importer import Importer`

+- `_check_requirements(self)` - Can be implemented and used to check for external dependencies before the actual invocation
+  - should raise a `continuum_deployer.utils.exceptions.RequirementsError` if requirements are violated
+- `_gen_config(self)` - Can be implemented to define settings that can be altered by the user during runtime
+  - should return a `continuum_deployer.utils.config.Config` object filled with the desired `SettingValues`
+- `get_dsl_content(self, dsl_path)` - Must be implemented and return the plain string representation of the DSL resource
+  - is used in order to be able to support different DSL formats like files, archives etc.
+- `parse(self, dsl_input)` - Must be implemented and takes the formerly by `get_dsl_content` read DSL content and parses it to the object mapping
+  - should return a list of `DeploymentEntity` objects

+#### `Solver` - `from continuum_deployer.solving.solver import Solver`

+- `_gen_config(self)` - Can be implemented to define settings that can be altered by the user during runtime
+  - should return a `continuum_deployer.utils.config.Config` object filled with the desired `SettingValues`
+- `do_matching(self, deployment_entities, resources)` - Must be implemented and takes a list of `DeploymentEntity` and `ResourceEntity` objects to match
+  - should propagate the inherited attribute (list of `ResourceEntity` objects) with the `DeploymentEntity` objects
+- some of the general matchmaking functions is generalized to the parent `Matcher` class.
+Many of the functions there can be overwritten to alter this default behavior.

+#### `Exporter` - `from continuum_deployer.dsl.exporter.exporter import Exporter`

+- `export(self, matched_resources)` - Must be implemented and takes a list of `ResourceEntity` objects that are propagated with `DeploymentEntity` objects
+  - should output the results to the `output_stream` given to the `Expoter` during object initialization

+### Match CLI

+The `MatchCli` class is the main controller of the interactive user experience and takes care of the plumbing necessary for the [General Matchmaking Flow](#General%20Matchmaking%20Flow).
+It used the Python library `transitions` to build a state machine to handle the actual control flow of a CLI invocation.

 ## Authors

 - @hassdan1 - Daniel Haß